robsdedude/flake8-picky-parentheses/README.md

 yields the same AST (i.e., is semantically equivalent).
 If it does, a flake (lint error) is reported.
 However, there are two notable exceptions to this rule:
- 1. Parentheses for tuple literals
+ 1. Parentheses for tuple literals.
  2. A single pair or parentheses in expressions to highlight operator precedence.
     Even if these parentheses are redundant, they help to divide parts of expressions and show sequence of actions.
- 3. Parts of slices
+ 3. Parts of slices.
  4. Multi-line<sup>[1)](#footnotes)</sup> `if` and `for` parts in comprehensions.
  5. Multi-line<sup>[1)](#footnotes)</sup> keyword arguments or argument defaults.
+ 6. String concatenation over several lines in lists and tuples .

 Exception type 1: